microsoft/WhatTheHack/xxx-AzureLoadTesting/Coach/Solution-04.md

 High level

 - There is a sample action which will run a load test.
 The default action will either create or run the existing load test.
-It is case sensitive and the github action looks like it lowercases all the tests.
+It is case sensitive and the github action looks like it lowercase all the tests.
-- GitHub will require anothe action to create issues while ADO has a built in functionality to do this.
+- GitHub will require another action to create issues while ADO has a built in functionality to do this.
 - Students can use the baseline from their first run in challenge 3 to determine what their pass/fail criteria is.